Global Regulation of Philanthropy

 The Council develops substantive policy positions on behalf of its members; submits regulatory comments and letters to U.S. policymakers, foreign governments, and intergovernmental bodies; and advocates before domestic and international bodies that set policies impacting cross-border philanthropy.

-As the world becomes increasingly interconnected and globalized, many grantmakers are looking to serve a broader community through their grantmaking and philanthropy.
+As the world becomes increasingly globalized, many grantmakers are looking to serve a broader community through their philanthropy.
 However, there are both current and proposed laws that restrict the flow of important charitable funds across borders.
-These regulations make it difficult for the Council’s members to support communities abroad in need of disaster assistance, humanitarian aid, or developmental support.
-U.S. counterterrorism laws are considered overly restrictive by many nonprofits and can deter philanthropic activity in high-risk—but high-need—regions.
-The domestic laws in other countries can also create undue burdens for U.S.-based grantmakers doing work in the country, and unfortunately, we’ve seen this trend increasing.
+These regulations make it difficult for you as Council members to support communities abroad in need of disaster assistance, humanitarian aid, or developmental support.
+U.S. counterterrorism laws are considered overly restrictive by many nonprofits and can deter philanthropic activity in high-risk—but also high-need—regions.
+The domestic laws in other countries can also create undue burdens for U.S.-based grantmakers doing work in the country, and unfortunately, we see this trend increasing.

 The Council is dedicated to ensuring that barriers to cross-border philanthropy are minimized.

 - Reliance Standards for Good Faith Equivalency Determinations - September 25, 2015